 Now a sprawling city and home to over two million people, Quito is a bustling metropolis with many hotels, restaurants, cafes, shopping centers, and parks.

 The main entry point for international arrivals into Ecuador is Quito’s Mariscal Sucre Airport (airport code: UIO).
 A quick four-hour flight from Miami or Ft.
 Lauderdale, Mariscal Sucre also welcomes visitors to Ecuador from numerous international destinations and serves as the largest hub of the Ecuadoran airline, TAME.
 Transportation into the city, which is approximately 18 km from the airport, is available via bus, rental car, or taxi.
 Taxi fare is $25.

 Things to do in Quito

 There are many things to do in Quito, but the place to start is Old Town.
-The bustling historic district of colorful buildings lining hilly cobblestone streets are decorated with flowers, flags and, on occasion, artwork.
+The bustling historic district is filled with colorful buildings lining hilly cobblestone streets, decorated with flowers, flags, and, on occasion, artwork.

 A mix of markets, Ecuadorian food vendors, cafes, shops, government buildings, museums, and churches, exploring Old Town is a true immersion into the culture of Quito.

 Vendors at tables in markets sell goods ranging from handcrafts to food to toys, while others roam the crowds offering bananas, ice cream, or lottery tickets.

 Home to dozens of cathedrals, museums, and squares, a stroll through Old Town provides an immersion into Ecuadoran history.